AI-Driven Remote Patient Monitoring App for Chronic Care Management

 Three-year average engagement.
 Founders and operators describing the work in their own words.
 No marketing varnish.

 PDC has been a great addition to our clinic.
-It is easy to navigate and helps us stay connected with senior patients who cannot visit regularly.
+It is easy to navigate, and as a remote patient monitoring app, it helps us stay connected with senior patients who cannot visit regularly.

 Tell us the operational challenge: EVV compliance, Medicaid billing, caregiver management, or family communication.
 We'll tell you what we'd build and how.